 Section 5 (b).
-Surgical and anesthesia services provided by physicians and other health care professionals $\frac{1}{2}$

-Here are some important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
-I M P O • The calendar year deductible is: \$250 per person (\$500 per family).
-The calendar year deductible applies to almost all benefits in this Section.
-We added "No deductible" to show when the calendar year deductible does not apply.
-I M P O R T A N • Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Surgical and anesthesia services provided by physicians and other health care professionals and other health care professionals Here are some important things you should keep in mind abo out these benefits: • Please remember that all benefits are subject to the definitions this brochure and are payable only when we determine they as I M • The calendar year deductible is: \$350 per person (\$700 per fa deductible applies to almost all benefits in this Section.
+We ad show when the calendar year deductible does not apply.
+I M P O • The non-PPO benefits are the standard benefits of this Plan.
+P you use a PPO provider.
+When no PPO provider is available, P O R R T A Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
-R T A N T • The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5 (c) for charges associated with the facility (i.e. hospital, surgical center, etc.).
-T YOU MUST GET PRECERTIFICATION OF INPATIENT SURGICAL PROCEDURES.
-Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefit Description You pay After the calendar year deductible NOTE: The calendar year deductible applies to almost all ben when it does not app · Surgical procedures Operative procedures, including delivery of a newborn and circumcision PPO: 10% of the Plan allowance (No deductible) Treatment of fractures, including casting Non-PPO: 15% of the Plan allowance and Normal pre- and post-operative care by the surgeon any difference between our allowance and the billed amount (No deductible) Endoscopy procedure the blied amount (No deductible) Biopsy procedure
+T A N T • The amounts listed below are for the charges billed by a phys professional for your surgical care.
+Look in Section 5(c) for carefacility (i.e. hospital, surgical center, etc.).
+1 • YOU MUST GET PRECERTIFICATION OF SOME SUF Please refer to the precertification information shown in S services require precertification.
+Benefit Description You pay After the calendar year ded uctible NOTE: The calendar year deductible applies to almost a We say ("No deductible") when it does n Surgical J procedures - ensive range of services, such as: e procedures, including delivery of a newborn and circumcision PPO: 10% of the Plan allowanc deductible) e (No Treatment of fractures, including castingEndoscopy procedures Non-PPO: 15% of the Plan allo any difference between our allo the billed amount (No deductibl wance and rocedures of tumors and cysts () on of congenital anomalies (see Reconstructive surgery) Surgical weighs 1 treatment of morbid obesity - a condition in which an individual 00 pounds or 100% over his or her normal weight according to nderwriting standards; eligible members must be age 18 or over of internal prosthetic devices.
+See Section 5(a) - Orthopedic thetic devices for device coverage information Voluntar y sterilization, Norplant (a surgically implanted contraceptive), uterine devices (IUDs) nt of burns Assistant surgeon' s surgeons - we cover up to 20% of our allowance for the s charge

-Surgical procedures - Continued on next page
+Surgical procedures - continued on next page